configly/js/README.md

 ## What is Configly?

 [Configly](https://www.config.ly) is the place software developers put their static / config data&mdash;like copy, styling, and minor configuration values.
-They can then update that data directly from [https://www.config.ly](https://www.config.ly/) without having to wait for a deploy process / app store review.
+They can then update that data directly from [https://www.config.ly/config](https://www.config.ly/config) without having to wait for a deploy process app store review.
 Their app or webapp receives the data near instantly.
 Non-technical folks themselves can publish changes freeing developers to focus on hard software problems and not copy tweaks.

 On the backend, [Configly](https://www.config.ly) provides a read-optimized static-data key/value store built with the aim of being low-latency, and high-availability.
 The client libraries are made to be dead-simple, lean, and efficient
 (via enhancements like caching).
 There is a fancy [web UI called the Configulator](https://config.ly/config) for setting and updating the configs as well as seeing things like change history.
-Configly is built for modern software development.

-There are a host of other benefits to using Configly ( such as ensuring you do not have [data duplicated across clients](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), reducing load on your primary DB, and better tolerance for traffic spikes), read more about the benefits at [Configly](config.ly).
+There are a host of other benefits to using Configly (such as ensuring you do not have [data duplicated across clients](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), reducing load on your primary DB, and providing better tolerance for traffic spikes), read more about the benefits at [Configly](https://www.config.ly).

 ### Core Features